naiyerasif/site/content/post/2025/2025-05-31--how-to-mock-a-module-import-in-python.md

 category: "guide"
 ---

 When writing tests, it is quite common to mock a module.
-[One way](https://stackoverflow.com/a/48290984) to do this is by injecting a custom module in `sys.modules`:
+It can be a database, an API, or a cloud service for which you need a testable alternative.
+[One way](https://stackoverflow.com/a/48290984) is to inject a custom module into `sys.modules`, Python's built-in registry of every module that's been imported.

 ```python
 import sys